AlexsLemonade/OpenScPCA-nf/porting-modules.md

 Each analysis module from `OpenScPCA-analysis` should be ported as separate [Nextflow module](https://www.nextflow.io/docs/stable/module.html) that is contained within a subdirectory within the `modules/` directory.

 - Module directories should have the same name as the `OpenScPCA-analysis` module from which they are derived
 - The primary workflow for the module should be placed in a `main.nf` file within the module directory (i.e. `modules/module-name/main.nf`).
-See [Module workflow file](#module-workflow-file) for more information on the structure of the primary workflow file.
+See [Module components](#module-components) for more information on the structure of the primary workflow file.
 - Each module workflow should be added to the the default workflow using an  [`include` directive](https://www.nextflow.io/docs/stable/module.html#module-inclusion) such as the one below:

 ```groovy